solidoss/solidframe/tutorials/aio_echo/README.md

 The above function tries to accept at most 4 connections that are immediately available.
 If more than 4 connections are available for accept we call the fully asynchronous version of accept (we allow this way for the Reactor to process other objects events too).

-Interesting is that on error we do not stop the Listener object but use a timer to wait for 10 seconds before we retry accepting new connections.
+Interesting, is that for an error we do not stop the Listener object but use a timer to wait for 10 seconds before we retry accepting new connections.
 This is because most certain, the reason why we cannot accept new connections is that a system limit on file descriptors has beer reached and we must wait until some descriptors get released.

-In the above code, we've introduced a new frame::aio::Object - the Connection - which has the following declaration:
+In the above code, we've introduced a new frame::aio::Object - the Connection.
+Let us see its declaration:

 ```C++
 class Connection: public frame::aio::Object{